jondbrown2007/resume-v2/index.markdown

 # Jonathan Brown

 ## Education
-### Highest level of Education
-College
-Total years: 2
+### College Diploma in Graphic Design
+Humber Polytechnic - Etobicoke, ON
+September 2025 to Present

 ### High School Diploma
-Our Lady of Mount Carmel SS
-September 2021 to June 2025
+Our Lady of Mount Carmel SS - Mississauga, ON September 2021 to June 2025

 ## Work Experience